 These facilities will be covered under this permit.
 As US Magnesium completes the investigations and submits plans for the construction required in the Compliance Schedule, the permit may be re-opened to cover the following new facilities and potential sources of discharge to ground and surface water:

 The Retrofitted Waste Pond (RWP).
 US Magnesium intends to eventually construct a new pond on the site of the Current Waste Pond and Old Waste Pond to contain wastewater and minimize its discharge to ground water (Figure 5).
 The Retrofitted Waste Pond will incorporate a vertical hydraulic barrier wall (VHBW) keyed into a clay layer underlying the pond site and dikes to provide surface containment for the wastewater.
-The Rettrofitted Waste Pond barrier wall will enclose the full extent of the Current and Old Waste Ponds.
+The Retrofitted Waste Pond barrier wall will enclose the full extent of the Current and Old Waste Ponds.

 Future revisions of this permit to cover the permitted facility will be made in accordance with applicable administrative requirements.
 The permit is being revised now to include construction of Phase I of the RWP, the embankment on the north, east and south sides of the pond’s perimeter.
 A vertical hydraulic barrier wall (VHBW) will be constructed through this embankment in future phases of RWP construction.